- What does Thinkful do?

 The flexible program does not have an income share agreement option but the totals are less expensive.
 Participants in this program can pay $11,901 through the loan option, $12,000 through a deferred payment option where they pay $500 per month for 19 months, $10,000 total through payments of $1,667 a month, or $9,500 upfront.
-The data science flex program is similar for the loan and deferred options, but the upfront total is $7,990.
+The data science flex program is similar for the loan and deferred options.
+But, the upfront total is $7,990.
 Product design is in between, costing $8,500 upfront.

 Ratings and reviews

-The reviews of Thinkful are mixed, but there are more on the negative side.
+The reviews of Thinkful are mixed.
+But, there are more on the negative side.
 A few people have had really unfortunate experiences on the administrative side, where they were falling behind and not told until they realized that they needed to pay for another month of the program because they couldn’t graduate on time.
 There have also been comments made about mentors who were disrespectful to women in the program.

 In terms of the curriculum, participants have definitely been frustrated by the lack of videos and a lot of people mention that, in order to successfully learn what they are paying Thinkful to teach, they have had to find the content themselves, on YouTube or Lynda.
-Finally, in a few reviews people have mentioned that the code they are given as part of the curriculum (both in the software engineering and data science tracks) have had errors, which made it more difficult to learn.
+Finally, in a few reviews people have mentioned that the code they are given as part of the curriculum (both in the software engineering and data science tracks) had errors.
+This made it more difficult to learn.

 Alternatives to Thinkful